CTJaeger/ioBroker.tronwallets/README.md

 ## SAFETY NOTICE
 Please NEVER enter the private key in the input fields but ONLY the public wallet addresses of the TRON network.

+### Donate
+Of course I would be happy about a small donation in the form of TRX to the following wallet address :-) TAGxUeB8LoHAhtQwhknAp5nH4tWBSSj1qn

 ## In planning
 * calculations